Suspect in Half Moon Bay farm killings faces 7 murder counts

 HALF MOON BAY, Calif.
 (AP) — A farmworker accused of killing seven people in back-to-back shootings at two Northern California mushroom farms was charged Wednesday with seven counts of murder and one of attempted murder.

-Chunli Zhao, 66, will make his first court appearance Wednesday afternoon.
-It was not immediately clear whether he had an attorney who could speak on his behalf.
+Chunli Zhao, 66, was set to make his first court appearance Wednesday but it was postponed until Feb.
+16, San Mateo County District Attorney Steve Wagstaffe said.
+His two attorneys did not immediately respond to calls and emails seeking comment.

+Wagstaffe, speaking outside the courthouse, declined to share any additional details on Zhao's motive in the killing of his current and former coworkers, saying he wanted to keep the details out of the public eye to ensure a fair trial.
+Sheriff's officials have said it was workplace violence.

-Meanwhile, the San Mateo County coroner's office identified six of those who died in shootings the sheriff's office has called “workplace violence” without further detailing a motive.
-It was California’s third mass shooting in eight days, including the killing of 11 in the Los Angeles area amid Lunar New Year celebrations Saturday.
+It was California’s third mass shooting in eight days, and the largest in San Mateo County's history, Wagstaffe said.
+It followed the killing of 11 in the Los Angeles area amid Lunar New Year celebrations Saturday.

 Authorities believe Zhao acted alone Monday when he entered a mushroom farm where he worked in Half Moon Bay, shot and killed four people and seriously wounded a fifth.
 He then drove to a nearby farm where he worked previously and killed three more people, said Eamonn Allen, a sheriff’s spokesperson.

 The charges include additional allegations that could result in the death penalty or life in prison without parole, though Gov. Gavin Newsom has issued a moratorium on executions.
-Among those allegations are that Zhao used a gun, caused great bodily injury, killed multiple people, and had a prior felony conviction.
-No additional details were provided on the prior felony.
+Among those allegations are that Zhao used a gun, caused great bodily injury and killed multiple people.

 The coroner's office named six of the victims: Zhishen Liu, 73, of San Francisco; Marciano Martinez Jimenez, 50, of Moss Beach, California; Aixiang Zhang, 74, of San Francisco; Qizhong Cheng, 66, of Half Moon Bay; Jingzhi Lu, 64, of Half Moon Bay; and Yetao Bing, 43, whose hometown was unknown.
-The name of the seventh victim has not been released publicly as officials work to notify relatives, the coroner's office said.
+The charging documents identify Jose Romero Perez as the other person killed and Pedro Romero Perez as the eighth victim, who survived the shooting.

-Servando Martinez Jimenez said his brother Marciano Martinez Jimenez was a delivery person and manager at one of the farms.
+Servando Martinez Jimenez said his brother Marciano Martinez Jimenez, one of the victims, was a delivery person and manager at one of the farms.
 He never mentioned Zhao or said anything about problems with other workers.

 “He was a good person.
 He was polite and friendly with everyone.
 He never had any problems with anyone.
 I don’t understand why all this happened,” Martinez Jimenez said in Spanish.